 How to Help your Toddler who Won’t Eat

 I watch in despair as my toddler shoves away his plate, flings his plastic fork across the room and then lies on the floor, wailing.
 He is protesting.
 What did this mean mommy do now?
-Well… She gave him his favourite pasta dish in his favourite blue bowl, which he had asked for 2 seconds previously.
+Well… She gave him his favorite pasta dish in his favorite blue bowl, which he had asked for 2 seconds previously.

 Life with toddlers is rarely dull.
 Toddlers can be so cute, so gorgeous, so much fun.
 They can also be hugely frustrating and absolutely exhausting.

 One of the most frustrating things about toddlers is feeding them.
 Mealtimes with toddlers are not exactly quiet.
 And it’s so easy to fall into the trap of offering the same food all the time.
 The food that you know they’ll eat.
 Or are most likely to eat.

 Toddlers are at an exciting time.
 They are coming out of their “baby stage” and growing into a “big boy or girl”.
 They are learning so much.
 They are learning to express themselves.
 They are learning what they like (then don’t like, then like again).
 They are learning to do things themselves and they are learning that they don’t like those things called “rules”.

 Part of the problem is that their behavior is changing, but another challenge is that their taste buds and feeding preferences are also changing.
 And of course, language and the ability to express themselves is a big challenge.

 They suddenly decide that they don’t like the food they loved as babies.

 They no longer shove everything into their mouths.
 In fact, they often refuse to try anything unknown at all.
 (This is believed to be a survival instinct that we have inherited from our cavemen ancestors.)